 Section 80CCD(1B) and 80CCD(2): Additional deductions towards pension contributions

 Under Section 80CCD(1B), your contributions to National Pension Scheme or Atal Pension Yojna up to a maximum of Rs.
 50,000 are eligible for deduction.
-Further, under Section 80CCD(2) all contributions made by your employer to your pension fund account up to a maximum 10% of your salary is considered deductible when calculating taxable income.
+Further, under Section 80CCD(2) all contributions made by your employer to your pension fund account up to a maximum 10% of your salary is considered deductible when calculating taxable income, there is no monetary factor on this deduction.
 Salary here refers to Basic+DA, and not the CTC.
 If you are self-employed, gross salary will be considered instead.
 Both these deductions are available only to individuals and not an HUF.
 Let us look at the table to understand.